suziexi/frameblends.github.io/README.md

 ### Blog Report 7
 #### Monday
-- Move the fully annotated text with current FBL tag from FrameNet into gallina, it can be acesss with the following commend: cd /mnt/rds/redhen/gallina/Singularity/frameblends/simple_label/framenet_simple_label
+- Move the fully annotated text with current FBL tag from FrameNet into gallina, it can be acesss with the following commend: cd /mnt/rds/redhen/gallina/Singularity/frameblends/simple_label/framenet_simple_label.
+A README.md file has been added.